-This was a question whether a surety paying off a bond, and not taking over an assignment, could claim as a specialty or as a simple contract creditor.
-The Master decided for the specialty, and, in 1817, the case was argued before the Chancellor, by the late Sir Samuel Romilly.
-In last Hilary Term (January 1823), six years afterwards, when the Chancellor was pressed for a decision, he had entirely forgotten it (hear).
-The case was then re-argued at considerable expense to the parties, and is still undecided.
-16
+"This was a question whether a surety paying off a bond, and not taking over an assignment, could claim as a specialty or as a simple contract creditor.
+The Master decided for the specialty, and, in 1817, the case was argued before the Chancellor, by the late Sir Samuel

-Mr. Horace Twiss, who, in his admirable 'Life of Lord Eldon,' vol. iii. chap. lxiii. ed.
+&lt;sup>1 Mr. Horace Twiss, who, in his admirable "Life of Lord Eldon," vol. iii. chap. lxiii. ed.
 1844, has said all that can be said in defence of his lordship, virtually gives up the case of Ware v.
 Horwood (see p.
 339).